-Before the year 2000, Methadone was the most frequently used medication used for the treatment of opioid addictions, with the caveat that it could only be prescribed via a clinic licensed for methadone treatment.
-These limitations made it difficult to access MAT for opiate addiction.
-The Drug Addiction Treatment Act of 2000 opened the door for individual doctors to be able to apply for a waiver, opening the door for individual doctors to prescribe Suboxone.
-It is important to[be aware that there are still strict regulations these doctors must follow that limit treatment.
-This includes the number of patients they are able to treat for opioid addiction.
+Methadone was previously the most frequently used medication used for opioid addiction management, with the caveat that it could only be prescribed via a clinic licensed for methadone treatment.
+This limited access to medically managed treatment for addiction to opioid drugs.
+The Drug Addiction Treatment Act of 2000 made it possible for individual doctors to be able to apply for a waiver, opening the door for individual practitioners to prescribe Suboxone. to note that there are still strict regulations these doctors must follow that limit treatment.
+This includes how many patients they are able to treat for addiction to painkillers and other opiates.

 Choosing a Oklahoma Suboxone Doctor

 When looking for a Suboxone Doctor in Oklahoma there are several factors to consider.
 To get the best success via medically assisted treatment, selecting a physician that monitors your progress closely is key to achieving lasting recovery.
 Talk with the license practitioner and inquire regarding their Suboxone treatment practices, if they typically allow patients to self-manage taking doses, and how long before they might begin sending clients home with multiple doses.

 A few common factors that are good to consider when in search of a physician include whether they are taking new patients, how far they are from the patient, and if their office hours work with the patient’s schedule Due to limits on the number of patients a license practitioner can care for, it may be difficult to located a qualified license practitioner in or near Oklahoma.
 However, if you work, go to school, or have a family that relies on you, then traveling a long distance every day for your Suboxone treatment may be difficult.
 Our directory or helpline can help you in finding a license practitioner who works well for you and who is currently taking new patients.

 Success Rates of Suboxone Maintenance and Medication Assisted Detox